ballerina-platform/ballerina-dev-website/swan-lake/learn/tools-ides/setting-up-visual-studio-code/language-intelligence.md

 - Create an undefined function
 - Map record types automatically

-For example, you can add documentation for a function as shown below.
+For another example, you can add documentation for a function as shown below.

  ![Code actions](/swan-lake/learn/images/code-actions.gif)